Building a partner integration

 <Step title="Go live">

-permissions your integration needs.
-Your integration becomes available to
+Once approved, your integration becomes available to operators through the marketplace.

 </Step>